ComSSA/www.comssa.org.au/minutes/2014-08-06/index.md

 ## Quiz night

-  * Delan, Alex and Kieran have submitted our main sections only
+  * Delan, Alex and Kieran have submitted their main sections only
   * Everyone needs to submit their main and special questions
-  * The slide deck will be created by Delan
+  * Delan will create the slide deck
   * Callum will tentatively MC the quiz night

 ## PMH server